 Latest deals for the Specialized Allez

-The Vitus Razor is a great choice for Britain’s less-than-smooth roads Vitus
+The 2019 Vitus Razor is a top choice for not a lot of money

 - Updated frame with a full carbon fork, both of which take decent sized tyres